gxf1212/2020iGem-Model/README.md

-# 2020iGem-Model
+# 2020 iGem-Model

 This respositry store codes for XJTU-iGem Modeling part in 2020.
+Written in Matlab and Python.

 - wiki
 - growth simulation
+- suicide simulation
 - expansion simulaiton